-To calibrate a fuel tank for a digital or analog FLS (fuel level sensor), follow the steps below.
+To calibrate a tank for a fuel level sensor (FLS), follow the steps below.

-After that follow the instruction on setting calculation table in Wialon.
+Next, follow the instructions for filling out the calculation table in Wialon.

-See the examples of configuring the calculation table for the FLS here.
+See the examples of configuring a calculation table for an FLS here.